 The Acropolis museum in Athens, is the most visited museum in Greece.
-Opened back in 2009, it is a purpose built, thoughtfully designed building, boasting an incredible collection of artefacts, and unparalleled views of the Acropolis itself.
+Opened back in 2009, it is a purpose built, thoughtfully designed building, boasting an incredible collection of artifacts, and unparalleled views of the Acropolis itself.
 Why then, do I think it is the McDonald's of the museum world?

 Acropolis Museum Athens

 As part of my ongoing mission to visit every museum in Athens, I knew that sooner or later, I would have to write about the Acropolis Museum.